tim-baker115/kubernetes_from_scratch/README_1.md

 E0806 12:53:54.005390   15281 memcache.go:265] couldn't get current server API group list: Get "http://localhost:8080/api?timeout=32s": dial tcp 127.0.0.1:8080: connect: connection refused
 The connection to the server localhost:8080 was refused - did you specify the right host or port?
 ```
 This looks to be a problem with how kubectl is falled.
-This is quite a common problem and can be solved following the instructions in this post: https://discuss.kubernetes.io/t/couldnt-get-current-server-api-group-list-get-http-localhost-8080-api-timeout-32s-dial-tcp-127-0-0-1-connect-connection-refused/25471/5
+This is quite a common problem and can be solved following the instructions in [this post](https://discuss.kubernetes.io/t/couldnt-get-current-server-api-group-list-get-http-localhost-8080-api-timeout-32s-dial-tcp-127-0-0-1-connect-connection-refused/25471/5).

 ```
 mkdir -p $HOME/.kube